 The semester is decided to be sixteen weeks including the final exams.
 The academic year consists of two semesters.
-For the summer semester, it is optional and lasts approximately seven to eight weeks, School Council may adapt shorter-time courses taught in an intensive arrangement.
+The summer semester is optional and lasts approximately seven to eight weeks, KILAW Council may pprove shorter-time courses taught in an intensive arrangement.